helenst/archivematica/CONTRIBUTING.md

 While there's no need to rehash anything that code comments already say, if there's more detail that helps a reader understand *why* a change was made, be as verbose as you need to!
 Remember: future-you (or another developer) will read this when going through the commit history to understand why a change was made.
 Make their life easier.

+### Checklist

+This is for easy reference when preparing or reviewing a pull request.

+* Python 2 & Python 3 compatible
+* Follows PEP8
+* Documentation - docstrings, comments & user facing
+* Tests
+* Clear commit history
+* All user-facing strings are translated